ibmua/hash-code-2020-qual-d/README.md

 ```

 This may or may not be sufficient.
 I didn't bother testing on a fresh setup, sorry.
 The main point is the algorithm - I recommend you just try writing it yourself.
-BTW, simple Python solution is probably sufficient for getting to a decent score (like -100 books) in a reasonable time.
+BTW, simple Python solution is probably sufficient for getting to a decent score (like -100 books) in reasonable time.